At a Glance

 Study results were published in the prestigious medical journal, Cell, on September 26.

 The clinical trial, taking place at Tianjin First Center Hospital in Tianjin, China, released initial one-year results of the first patient enrolled.
-The study was testing a method that claimed to be the first of its kind, using autologous, chemically-induced pluripotent stem cells (CiPSCs) transplanted into patients’ abdominal muscle, a new site for transplantation.
+The study is testing a method that claims to be the first of its kind, using autologous, chemically-induced pluripotent stem cells (CiPSCs) transplanted into patients’ abdominal muscles.
 The trial does not use gene-editing techniques.

 According to the publication, “The patient achieved sustained insulin independence starting 75-days post-transplantation,” and has maintained independence through the one-year assessment.
 Time in range increased from 43% at the beginning of the study to above 98% at the last appointment.
 All safety and efficacy endpoints have been met.